Watts to Amps Calculator guide

 • Do not use DC math on three-phase AC loads.

-• Do not choose breakers or wire from this estimate alone.
+• Do not choose breakers, wire, extension cords, or safety gear from this estimate alone.

 Research and references